We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, this Bluetooth version allows you to store twice as many test results: 1,000 at a time.
 It claims to process your results in about 4 seconds.

-If you’ve used a traditional glucose monitor in the past and are looking for a less painful, portable option, then a CGM may be a better option.
-You may consider the Libre, G6, Guardian Connect, or Eversense based on the features as well accuracy and the duration of sensor wear.
+If you’ve used a traditional glucose monitor in the past and are looking for a less painful, more portable option, then a CGM may be a better choice.
+You may consider the Libre, G6, Guardian Connect, or Eversense based on their features, as well the accuracy and duration of sensor wear.

 While insurance and Medicare do cover CGMs, these monitors are more expensive overall.
 Depending on your insurance, they may offer coverage for one type of CGM but not another.
 It’s important to check these details with your provider ahead of time.

-When browsing for glucose brand monitors online, you’ll notice that some versions, such as the Rite Aid TrueMetrix, are available for purchase over the counter while CGMs, such as the FreeStyle Libre or Dexcom G6, are not.
+When browsing for glucose monitors online, you’ll notice that some versions, such as the Rite Aid TrueMetrix, are available for purchase over the counter, while CGMs, such as the FreeStyle Libre or Dexcom G6, are not.

-What is considered the best glucose monitor for you ultimately depends on the features you’re looking for, whether you want a traditional meter or CGM, and your budget.
+What is considered the best glucose monitor for you ultimately depends on:

 These seven glucose monitors offer benefits — and some drawbacks — to consider when making your ultimate selection.
 You can also talk about these monitors with your doctor.